fqueze/isw8001-power-profiling/README.md

 2. **Flow Control Characters**: Device embeds XON (`0x11`) and XOFF (`0x13`) characters in response data - these must be filtered out
 3. **Response Format**: Manual shows `U3 I1 W=200.0E+0`, but device actually sends `U1=0.01E+0 I1=0.0E-3 W=-0.000E+0` with `=` signs for ALL values (voltage, current, and power)
 4. **Unit Names**: Device sends `VAR` (all caps) for reactive power, not `VAr` as documented.
 Power factor uses `PF`, not `COS`
+5. **Power Factor Command**: Manual documents `COS` command to switch to power factor mode, but it doesn't work.
+Use `PWF` instead
-5. **Special Values**: Power factor can return `overflow` as a text value, not just numbers
+6. **Special Values**: Power factor can return `overflow` as a text value, not just numbers
-6. **Data Transmission**: Device sends data one byte at a time, requiring proper buffering
+7. **Data Transmission**: Device sends data one byte at a time, requiring proper buffering

 ### Measurement Response (Actual Format)
 ```